401-Midterm-Project-Org/treat-your-elves/README.md

 *Feature Tasks:*

-* User can search for, and add an item to their wishlist.
+* User can add an item to their wishlist
-* Wishlist items can come from an external api and show prices for the items
-* users wishlists will be displayed to secret santas
+* All users in the group will be able to view all user wishlist

 *Acceptance:*

 * When the user searches for an item, they can click an add button, and the item will be added to their wishlist in a database
-* When a group member is logged in they will see the wishlist of their secret gift recipent
+* When a group member is logged in they will see the wishlist of their secret gift recipient

 ### CREATE A GROUP